Geometric Approaches on Persistent Homology: Final Remarks

 \subsection{Lower Bounds for Life Spans}

-In this paper, we only give the upper bounds for the life spans of homology classses in persistent homology.
-Of course, the next natural question is the lower bounds via area or width, or a new geometric notion.
+In this paper, we only give upper bounds for the life spans of homology classes in persistent homology.
+Of course, the next natural question is the lower bounds via area or width, or via some new geometric notion.

-Unfortunately, as the thin long box example in \cref{sec:thick} shows, area cannot be used for a lower bound for the life spans.
-One can make the area of the thin parts of the surface as big as they want without effecting its life span.
+Unfortunately, as the thin long box example in \cref{ex:thick} shows, the area cannot be used for a lower bound for the life spans.
+One can make the area of the thin parts of the surface as big as one wants without effecting its life span.

 However, the width would be a good candidate to get a lower bound for the life span.
-As we discussed in previous section, the life spans are directly related to the notion of the filling diameter of the singular surface (or $k$-dimensional homology class).
-It is believed that the width and Gromov's filling radius of a closed manifold are closely related~\cite{guth2011volumes, gromov1988width} (see~\cref{rmk:width}).
+As we discussed in previous section, the life spans are directly related to the notion of the filling diameter of the surface (or $k$-dimensional homology class).
+It is believed that the width and Gromov's filling radius of a closed manifold are closely related~\cite{guth2011volumes, gromov1988width} (see \cref{rmk:width}).
 In particular, the life span informally represents the diameter of the largest embedded ball in the $3$-dimensional body filling our surface.
-From that perspective, our width notion mostly captures this idea, potentially giving a lower bound via width.
-In our paper, we use width in a very simple way to chop the surface into small diameter surfaces.
-However, it might be possible to find an optimal way to cover the surface by using the width and give a lower bound for the life span.
-So, we pose the following conjecture:
+From that perspective, the width notion mostly captures this idea, potentially giving route towards a lower bound via width.
+In our paper, we use width in a simple way to chop the surface into small diameter surfaces.
+However, it might be possible to adapt higher Urysohn widths notion to this context (\cref{rmk:width}) to get a lower bound for life spans, by injecting ideas from metric geometry where higher Urysohn widths are used to obtain lower bound for Gromov's filling radius~\cite{nabutovsky2021sweepouts}.